HEPTACOM/heptaconnect-playground/README.md

-# HEPTAConnect Playground
+# HEPTAconnect Playground

-The purpose of this repository is to enable easy exploration of HEPTAConnect in different environments.
+The purpose of this repository is to enable easy exploration of HEPTAconnect in different environments.
 A central Makefile is used to automate most of the examples.

 ## Shopware Platform